 PhD, Political Science, City University of New York

-Mohammad-Mahmoud Ould Mohamedou is Professor of International History and Chair of the International History Department.
+Mohammad-Mahmoud Ould Mohamedou is Professor of International History and Politics and Chair of the International History and Politics Department.
 He is Visiting Professor at Sciences Po Paris.
 He is the author, notably of a trilogy on the post-11 September era; Contre-Croisade – Le 11 Septembre et le Retournement du Monde (2004), Understanding Al Qaeda – Changing War and Global Politics (2011) and A Theory of ISIS – Political Violence and the Transformation of the Global Order (2018).
 Professor Mohamedou holds a PhD in Political Science from the City University of New York.
 He was Scholar-in-Residence at the Harvard University Centre for Middle Eastern Studies in Cambridge, Massachusetts before becoming a Research Associate at the Ralph Bunche Institute on the United Nations in New York.
 He was Director of Research at the Geneva-based International Council on Human Rights Policy, prior to returning to Harvard where he was Associate Director of the Programme on Humanitarian Policy and Conflict Research.
 He subsequently served as Minister of Foreign Affairs of Mauritania before returning to Geneva at the Geneva Centre for Security Policy (GCSP) where he was Deputy Director and Academic Dean.
 His research focuses on political violence and transnational terrorism, the transformation of warfare, state-building, transitions to democracy and racism.
 Widely published, Professor Mohamedou is regularly quoted in the world’s media for his expertise and is fluent in English, French, Spanish and Arabic.
 He is the recipient of the 2020-2021 International Studies Association (ISA) Global South Distinguished Award.

 A Theory of ISIS – Political Violence and the Transformation of the Global Order, London: Pluto Press, 2017, and Chicago: University of Chicago Press, 2018.